Dacia Lăstun: History

-The Lăstun was a low-cost Romanian car for urban transport built between 1988 and 1991, featuring a two-cylinder air-cooled engine of 499 cc, producing 22.5 PS, fuel consumption of 3.3 L/100 km, a maximum speed 106 km/h and fiberglass bodywork similar to the Lancia Y10.
+The Lăstun is a low-cost Romanian car made for urban transport, and it was built between 1988 and 1991, featuring a two-cylinder air-cooled engine of 499 cc, producing 22.5 PS, fuel consumption of 3.3 L/100 km, a maximum speed 106 km/h and fiberglass bodywork, with a design sharing some similarity to the Lancia Y10.
 A stretched bodywork prototype 500 Lăstun was exhibited at the 1989 Bucharest trade fair.
 Another prototype from the early 1990s featured hubcaps, body-coloured bumpers, and head restraints.

-The Lăstun was marketed with the advertising slogan was "Un Autoturism de Actualitate" (A Contemporary Vehicle).
+The Lăstun was marketed with the advertising slogan: "Un Autoturism de Actualitate" (A Contemporary Vehicle).

-Production continued until 1992.
-Due to its size, the Lăstun was primarily a city car, suitable for use as a second car.
-In 1989 cars received side lights, and in 1991 the Lăstun was lightly restyled to the front, the only modification being a new bonnet with a one-piece grille.
-Also the small 0.5L engine had some carburateur break-downs, which brought the average petrol consumption to almost 9 L/100 km, making the car less economical than the long running Dacia 1300 series.
+Production continued until 1991.
+Due to its size, the Lăstun was primarily a city car, and was suitable for use as a second car.
+In 1989, the Lăstun received side lights, and in 1991, the Lăstun was lightly restyled to the front, with the only modification being a new bonnet with a one-piece grille.
+Also, the small 0.5L engine had some carburateur break-downs, which brought the average petrol consumption to almost 9 L/100 km, making the car less economical than the long running Dacia 1300 series.

 Tehnometal manufactured a total of 6,532 vehicles.